MarcusWolschon/osmeditor4android/documentation/docs/help/zh-rCN/Introduction.md

 可用的图层类型：

-* 数据层 - 这是加载 OpenStreetMap 数据的图层。在正常使用中，您无需在此处更改任何内容。默认值：开。
-* 背景层 - 有大量可用的航空和卫星背景图像。它的默认值是来自 openstreetmap.org 的“标准样式”地图。
-* 覆盖层 - 这些是带有附加信息的半透明图层，例如 GPX 轨道。添加覆盖层可能会导致旧设备爆内存。默认值：无。
-* 笔记/错误显示 - 打开的笔记和错误将显示为黄色错误图标，关闭的为绿色。默认值：开。
-* 照片层 - 将地理参考照片显示为红色相机图标，如​​果方向信息可用，图标将被旋转。默认值：关闭。
-* Mapillary 层 - 在图像存在的地方显示带有标记的 Mapillary 片段，单击标记将显示图像。默认值：关闭。
-* GeoJSON 层 - 显示 GeoJSON 文件的内容。默认值：关闭。
-* 网格 - 在地图或网格的侧面显示比例尺。默认值：开。
+* Data layer - this is the layer OpenStreetMap data is loaded in to.
+In normal use you do not need to change anything here.
+Default: on.
+* Background layer - there is a wide range of aerial and satellite background imagery available.
+The default value for this is the "standard style" map from openstreetmap.org.
+* Overlay layer - these are semi-transparent layers with additional information, for example quality assurance information.
+Adding an overlay may cause issues with older devices and such with limited memory.
+Default: none.
+* Notes/Bugs display - Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
+Default: on.
+* Photo layer - Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
+Default: off.
+* Mapillary layer - Displays Mapillary segments with markers where images exist, clicking on a marker will display the image.
+Default: off.
+* GeoJSON layer - Displays the contents of a GeoJSON file, multiple layers can be added from files.
+Default: none.
+* GPX layer - Displays GPX tracks and way points, multiple layers can be added from files, during recording the generate GPX track is displayed in its own one .
+Default: none.
+* Grid - Displays a scale along the sides of the map or a grid.
+Default: on.

 更多信息可以在[地图显示](Main%20map%20display.md)部分找到。